More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 You should share your password keeper’s master password with the executor of your estate, or the person you have given power of attorney, the person who would need to access your accounts if you are unable to.

-If you make someone able to access your account information, it will be much easier for them to finalize your accounts, cancel your subscriptions, turn off your repeating payments.
+If you die, and you have made someone able to access your account information, it will be much easier for them to finalize your accounts, cancel your subscriptions, turn off your repeating payments.

 For technical support, make them a temporary user name, and let the software email them a password update link.
-It is a bad idea to ever send a password by email or text message or phone.
+It is a bad idea to ever send a password by email or text message or phone, too easy for email to be intercepted (and hackers can program searches of email traffic for “here’s your password” type message.

 Basics of Password Security